 But then I reminded myself that kids see separation as any time they’re apart from us, including bedtime.
 While we might assume defiant behavior or annoying habits, deep down, they’re adjusting to being away from us while they sleep.

-With that in mind, I experimented with different ways to finally end my toddler hysterical at bedtime.
+With that in mind, I experimented with different ways to finally end his antics at bedtime.
 Many of these are questions you need to ask yourself, while others are simple and practical changes you can do for a big impact.

-Hopefully you’ll give each of these tips a try and finally get the sleep you and the whole family need.
+Hopefully you’ll give each of these tactics a try and finally get the sleep you and the whole family need.
 As one parent said about the article:

 1. Remind your toddler of your expectations